chundongwang/Guess2014/README.md

    appcfg.py -A <your-project-id> --oauth2 update .
    ```
 1. Congratulations!
 Your application is now live at your-app-id.appspot.com

-## Next Steps
-This skeleton includes `TODO` markers to help you find basic areas you will want
-to customize.

 ### Relational Databases and Datastore
 To add persistence to your models, use